lydell/frappe/readme.md

 - `#` for single line comments. `#` is beautiful and short and used in many languages, but it deviates from JavaScript for little reason.
-Better to keep `//` doing what it does in JavaScript, and use `#` (one of the few unused ASCII characters) for something more useful.
+Better to keep `//` doing what it does in JavaScript, and leave `#` alone, waiting for JavaScript to make use of it in the future.

 - “Automatic comma inseriton” between operator-less expressions in arrays and objects (and possibly parameter lists).